Log inskip to content

 LETTERS OF RECOMMENDATION

-Note: the letters of recommendation below are authentic letters that were scanned and imported into Word documents for the convenience of prospective employers.
-The authors of the enclosed letters invite you to contact them for further perspective.
-Letters from supervisors at the John F. Kennedy School are forthcoming.You may read the letters by clicking on the links provided.
+The letters of recommendation below have been scanned and imported for the convenience of prospective employers.
+Original versions are available upon request.
+The authors of these letters invite you to contact them for further perspective

-Shirley Davis is the Director at the Benjamin Franklin International School
+Shirley Davis, Director of the Benjamin Franklin International School

-Daniel McKee is the Middle and High School Principal at the Benjamin Franklin International School
+Daniel McKee, Principal of the Benjamin Franklin International School

-Rita Fischer is the Social Studies Department Chair at Grayslake Community High School
+Rita Fischer, Social Studies Department Chair at Grayslake Community High School

-Dr. Laurie Kimbrel is the Director of Programs at Grayslake Community High School
+Dr. Laurie Kimbrel, Director of Programs at Grayslake Community High School

-Dr. Douglas Domeracki is the Principal at Grayslake Community High School
+Dr. Douglas Domeracki, Principal of Grayslake Community High School

-Dr. Michael Riggle is the Principal at Glenbrook North High School
+Dr. Michael Riggle, Principal of Glenbrook North High School

-Dr. Richard Rosholt is the Social Studies Supervisor at Glenbrook North High School
+Dr. Richard Rosholt, Social Studies Supervisor at Glenbrook North High School

-Scott Williams was my cooperating teacher and later my esteemed colleague at Glenbrook North High School
+Scott Williams, my cooperating teacher and later my esteemed colleague at Glenbrook North High School

-William Siavelis was my University Liaison while student teaching at Glenbrook North High School
+William Siavelis, my university liaison while student teaching at Glenbrook North High School

 HONORS AND AWARDS

-The Patrick J. White Memorial Scholarship, voted upon by fellow students, and approved by a panel of professors, is an honor bestowed upon one college senior who exhibits outstanding potential as an educator in the social sciences.
-You may view the letter that I received upon the reception of this honor by clicking here.
+The Patrick J. White Memorial Scholarship, voted upon by fellow students, and approved by a panel of professors, is an honor bestowed upon one college senior who exhibits outstanding potential as history teacher.

 OTHER MATERIALS

-This is my teaching certificate with endorsements to teach World History, United States History, Sociology and Psychology in Grades 6 – 12 (valid until 30 June 2010).
+My teaching certificate with endorsements in World History, United States History, Sociology, and Psychology for Grades 6 – 12 (valid until 30 June 2015)

 About